TotallyInformation/node-red-contrib-uibuilder/README.md

 - [dczysz](https://github.com/dczysz) - Thanks for reporting [Issue #186](https://github.com/TotallyInformation/node-red-contrib-uibuilder/issues/186) and helping work through the complex async bug.
 - [Colin J (mudwalkercj)](https://github.com/mudwalkercj) - Thanks for helping with the documentation.
 - [Marcus Davies](https://discourse.nodered.org/u/marcus-j-davies) - Many thanks for the encouragement and for the 3d logo.
+- [Fabio Marzocca (fmarzocca)](https://discourse.nodered.org/u/fmarzocca)) - Many thanks for help with the design and testing of the uibrouter front-end router library.

 Many other people have contributed ideas and suggestions, thanks to everyone who does, they are most welcome.